arundhatibala/ada-times/_collections/_heros/1938-10-30-the-war-of-the-worlds.markdown

 image_caption: Through a meticulous analysis of over 40,000 plot summaries using state-of-the-art NLP techniques, the Bias Busters have dissected the very essence of plot characteristics that differentiate movies with critical acclaim, audience recognition, and commercial success.
 position: center
 ---

+Acclaimed screenwriter Woody Allen famously said that “If my films don’t show a profit, I know I’m doing something right.”
+Contrasting the financial success stories of recent Marvel movies, Allen’s perspective prompts a fundamental question: are cultural and commercial successes inherently opposed in the movie industry, or is this merely artistic disillusionment?

 ### Understanding our datasets

 For our analysis, we incorporate the following sources: